nus-cs2103-AY2324S2/tp/docs/UserGuide.md

     - `/delete_class module/CS2103T class/T09` : Deletes a tutorial class `T09` under the module `2103T`.

-    - `/list_class` : List of all tutorial classes available.
+    - `/list_class` : List of all tutorial classLists available.

 1. Refer to the [Features](#features) below for details of each command.